-The State Institute for Family Research at the University of Bamberg (ifb) is the only social-science research institute in Germany which dedicates itself to family research exclusively.
-The research team at the ifb is set up along interdisciplinary lines and has been studying families’ living conditions and needs, the organisation of family life, and the change in the circumstances and ways of life within families for over 20 years.
+The State Institute for Family Research at the University of Bamberg (ifb) is the only social-science research institute in Germany which exclusively dedicates itself to family research.
+The research team at the ifb is set up along interdisciplinary lines and has been studying the various forms and conditions of family life for 28 years.

 Structure and Organisation of the Institute

-Since 1 October 2012, Prof. Henriette Engelhardt-Wölfler, holder of the Chair for Demography at the Otto-Friedrich-University of Bamberg, has been leading the institute.
-Harald Rost has the vice-directorship and, therefore, the management of the institute.
+Since October 1st, 2012, Prof. Dr. Henriette Engelhardt-Wölfler, Professor for Demography at the Otto-Friedrich-University of Bamberg, has been leading the institute.
+Harald Rost is the Vice Director of the Institute.

 The Institute Advisory Board

 The research activities of the State Institute for Family Research at the University of Bamberg are supported and reviewed by the Institute Advisory Board.
-This is made up of two professors, a representative of the Bavarian State Ministry of Family Affairs, Labour and Social Welfare, a staff representative, as well as the Director of the Institute.
+This is made up of two professors, a representative of the Bavarian State Ministry of Family, Labor and Social Affairs, a staff representative, as well as the Director of the Institute.
 The Institute Advisory Board is responsible for stipulating the annual work programme, advising and supporting the research activities of the ifb scientifically, deciding on third-party funding, and filling scientific vacancies.

-Members of the Institute Advisory Board in 2017 were as follows:
+Members of the Institute Advisory Board in 2021:

-- RDin Dagmar Britze (Bavarian State Ministry of Family Affairs, Labour and Social Welfare)
+(Bavarian State Ministry of Family, Labor and Social Affairs)

-- Prof. Sabine Walper (German Youth Institute, Munich)
+• Prof. Dr. Sabine Walper (German Youth Institute, Munich)

-The vice-directorship of the institute, Harald Rost, belong to the Institute Advisory Board in a consultative role.
+Dr. Sandra Krapf, the vice-director of the institut belongs to the Institut Advisory Board in a consultative role.